datacarpentry/spreadsheets-socialsci/episodes/05-quality-control.md

 You may have spotted a slight flaw in the plan though.

-## Exercise
+> ## Discussion
+>

-What makes the processes described above somewhat impractical?
+> What makes the processes described above somewhat impractical?
+>

-## Solution
+> > ## Solution
+> >

-The validation needs to be applied to each cell or cells in advance.
+> > The validation needs to be applied to each cell or cells in advance.
 Instead of selecting individual cells, you can select a complete column.
 Even if the first row contains a column name, as the validation is not applied retrospectively, this will not cause a problem.
+> {: .solution}
+{: .discussion}

 A better way to apply data validation on data entry is to create a proper data table in Excel.